The $100K/Day Ecom Scaling Framework Based on verified tactics from operators doing $100K+ days: @zakaria_airak (5+ brands scaled to $100K/day, $100K profit in a single day), @shauneng (scaled from $1M to $3M/month in

 The Numbers

-Traditional UGC production: $500+ per video, 3-7 day turnaround, 5-10 videos per week AI UGC production: under $5 per video, minutes per video, 50-200+ per day
+Traditional UGC production: $500+ per video, 3 to 7 day turnaround, 5 to 10 videos per week AI UGC production: under $5 per video, minutes per video, 50 to 200+ per day

 @cjfeth's stack for hitting $50K/day: "video editor, VAs, Higgsfield/Veo 3, Nano Banana, Replo, Claude/Gemini, Kalodata, AdSpy, Reddit.
 This stack is all you need to hit initial scale.
 Around 90% of my winning creatives now [come from AI]."